Crispy baked cauliflower drenched in a sweet Hawaiian huli huli sauce, these tasty vegan cauliflower bites are the PERFECT appetizer or side dish!

 Huli Huli Sauce:

-- 1 20-ounce can pineapple chunks in juice use all the juice from can (about 1/2 cup) and reserve pineapple chunks
+- 1 20-ounce can pineapple chunks in juice separate the pineapple from the juice

 - 1/4 cup tamari can substitute with low sodium soy sauce or coconut aminos